-Groundwater was not observed in test pits at the time of excavation.
-Native soils are considered impermeable and can create perched groundwater, particularly during the wetter seasons of the year.
-Groundwater levels will vary throughout the year based on seasonal precipitation and on-and off-site drainage patterns.
+Groundwater was observed in test pit TP-4 at a depth of about 10 feet with slight seepage in TP-5 at a depth of about 3 feet at the time of excavation.
+We anticipate perched groundwater will occur in soils during the wetter seasons of the year.
+Groundwater levels will vary throughout the year based on seasonal precipitation and on- and off-site drainage patterns.